 This summer, Wednesday Theme Days will include some of the following: Detective Day, Wild West Day, Water World, Knights & Princesses, It's a Bug's Life, Disney Day, Dinosaur Day, Outer Space, Starfish Safari, SuperHeroes, Sports & Games, and more!

 Optional Thursday Camp-Outs

-For campers ages 7+, we offer an optional overnight on the Thursday evenings of sessions B,D,E & G. The evening includes a campfire with s'mores, games, stargazing, and of course, camping!
+For campers ages 7+, we offer an optional overnight on the Thursday evenings of sessions B & E. The evening includes a campfire with s'mores, games, stargazing, and of course, camping!
 Thursday dinner and Friday breakfast is included.
 Our safe, cozy campsite has tents for protection from the elements and is nearby a full indoor washhouse with bathrooms and showers.
 Our 1:2 ratio (with additional supervision by trained Administrators) provides a great opportunity to try an overnight in a safe, nurturing, encouraging setting.
-The cost is $30.

 Curious about overnights?
 Check out Dan's Story!

 This brand new offering incorporates the same structure and supportive 1:2 staff-to-camper ratio as our traditional day camp experience, but allows for the fun to continue all evening long!
 Campers choosing to "Plus" their day camp session will enjoy the typical camp offerings throughout the day before transitioning to Crescent Lodge, our new onsite conference and retreat center, for dinner and nightime activities.